The Grand Seduction: Plot

 As a boy, Murray French tells the story of his father, a fisherman in the small community of Tickle Head, Newfoundland and Labrador.
 Murray feels the community has a shared sense of purpose and good work ethics, and he notes his parents' domestic bliss.

 Decades later, Murray is one of many men who receive welfare cheques from Kathleen, the clerk at the post office, and cash them with Henry Tilley, manager of the bank.
 Adding to the indignity, his wife is leaving him for a job in St. John's.
 At a town meeting, he learns from the mayor that a petrochemical company is negotiating to build a factory.
 The company requires communities it operates in to have a resident doctor, and Tickle Head has failed to find one for the last eight years.
 Murray concludes that a factory is what the town needs, and a resident doctor is the solution.

 The mayor and his family leave for St. John's, where he becomes a customs agent at the airport.
 He finds cocaine in the baggage of Paul Lewis, a plastic surgeon, and makes a deal: in exchange for Lewis's criminality being ignored, he will live in Tickle Head for a month.
 Murray arranges for the "seduction" of Lewis to a long-term contract, lying to the townspeople that this will guarantee that the factory is built in Tickle Head.
 He gets the townspeople to feign a game of cricket, Lewis's favourite sport, and taps Lewis's phone to learn more ways to entice him to stay.

 The executive of the petrochemical company visits Tickle Head, telling Murray, posing as the mayor, that nearby St. Anne has made a more attractive offer, including a bribe.
 The executive demands another bribe of $100,000 to build the plant in Tickle Head, expressing concern that it is too small for a factory.
 At the bank, Murray applies for a loan to cover this amount, and is denied.
-He successfully pressures Henry into reconsidering, risking his job, by telling him that he could be easily be replaced by an ATM.
+He successfully pressures Henry into reconsidering, risking his job, by telling him that he could easily be replaced by an ATM.

 Lewis is persuaded to stay by the townsfolk's deception and favourable attention, and the discovery that he has been cheated on with his best friend by his fiancée.
 When he agrees to become the resident doctor, giving a speech to the town where he praises their authenticity and integrity, Murray lies that another doctor has accepted the position.
 Afterwards, Kathleen tells the truth, causing him to confront Murray as the executive is signing the paperwork for the factory.
 Passionately convinced by Murray, Lewis concedes, and the paperwork is signed.

 Later, the factory opens, bringing dignity back to Tickle Head.
 Murray reunites with his wife, and Henry, fired and replaced by an ATM, has found a new job.
-The film ends with a satisfied ending similar to the opening flashback.
+The film ends with a satisfying ending similar to the opening flashback.